-International schools in the Netherlands are schools in which children who are not native to the Netherlands (usually) study at.
-The schools therefore have a variety of different cultures and nationalities within the school and they have an international education.
+International schools in the Netherlands are schools where children who are not native to the Netherlands (usually) study.
+The schools, therefore, have students from a variety of different cultures and nationalities and they provide an international education.

-They either have an international curriculum, which is recognized everywhere, or they take up the national curriculum of a different country (for example a British international school would follow a British curriculum).
-Either way, they are known for being culturally different.
+The schools either have an international curriculum, which is recognized everywhere, or they take up the national curriculum of a different country (for example a British International School would follow a British curriculum).

-If you’re new to the whole school system in the Netherlands and wondering what the hell we might be going on about, then be sure to check our other guide to schools in the Netherlands first.
-Else this whole thing about international schools in the Netherlands may get a tad confusing if you’re new here. 😉
+If you’re new to the whole school system in the Netherlands and wondering what we might be yammering on about, then be sure to check our other guide to schools in the Netherlands first.
+Otherwise, this whole thing about international schools in the Netherlands may get a tad confusing if you’re new here. 😉

 Now let us give you the low down on international schools in the Netherlands: